Cognitive and Behavioral Therapies: Learn It 2—Cognitive-Behavioral Therapy

 cognitive therapy

 Cognitive therapy is a form of psychotherapy that focuses on how a person’s thoughts lead to feelings of distress.
-The idea behind cognitive therapy is that how you think determines how you feel and act.
+The central idea is that how you think determines how you feel and act—it’s not situations themselves that cause distress, but rather our interpretation of those situations.

 Two three-stage flowcharts showing two reactions to failing a test.
 The first flowchart flows from “Failed test” to “Internal beliefs: I’m worthless and stupid” to “Depression.”
 The second flowchart flows from “Failed test” to “Internal beliefs: I’m smart, but I didn’t study for this test.
 I can do better.” to “No depression.”